Mojaffar-Ansari/Data-Visualization/README.md

 #### Data-Visualization
-Created interactive dashboard using flexdashboard and R for US homicide data.
+Created interactive dashboard using flexdashboard and R on USA homicide data.